AurelienCha/-PROJ-H419-Deep-Learning/README.md

   - **[instance of model]**
     - *[checkpoint of epochs.hdf5]*
 - **Pictures** - Additionnal images and graphs produce by or for notebook (not data image)

+## Acknowledgment

+This work is inspired by the following GitHub : https://github.com/sanjeev309/deep_bbox_regression_keras/#prerequisites